JacekPad/FlightSearchApp/README.md

 An Angular frontend application allowing users to search for flights, check each flight route's details, choose flight class and book available flights.
 More info in the userUI directory.

+### TicketBooking
+Backend application written in Java with Springboot framework and MySQL as a database. <br>
+More info in the TicketBooking directory.

 ## Installation
 Follow ```FlightSearch``` installation instructions and ```userUI``` installation instructions